 For a list of accommodations near Western, visit http://www.nssfo.wwu.edu/bellingham.shtml.

-24. If I attend Transitions, do I attend Fall Orientation as well?
+24. If I attend Transitions, do I attend Fall Advising & Orientation as well?

-Yes!
-Fall Orientation, offered September 21-24, activities are open to ALL Western students.
-Fall Orientation begins a few days prior to classes starting and offers a great opportunity to get connected and settled in to campus.
+ALL students are invited to attend a wide range of fun, social, information and educational events and works as a part of Western Welcome Week.
+Western Welcome Week begins a few days prior to classes starting and offers a great opportunity to get connected and settled in to campus.
 Additional information will be mailed to you in late summer.
-Program highlights for Fall Orientation include: